Erastus Corning: Railroads

 As an iron dealer, Corning saw the potential of railroads as both a consumer and distributor of his products.
 When the Utica and Schenectady Railroad was chartered in 1833, Corning was a major investor and served as president and a member of the board of directors.
 Corning was also a shareholder in and president of the smaller Mohawk and Hudson Railroad.
 In 1851, the two roads were reorganized as the Mohawk Valley Railroad, of which Corning was president.

 Corning remained active in politics, and was a member of the New York State Senate from 1842 to 1845, sitting in the 65th, 66th, 67th and 68th New York State Legislatures.
 His time in state politics convinced him that the system of local and regional railroads covering upstate New York was inefficient and could be made far more profitable by consolidation.
 In an effort to create efficiencies that would improve profitability, Corning began planning the New York Central Railroad, what eventually became the largest corporation in America.
 Corning was a delegate to the Democratic National Convention in 1848 and again in 1852.

 In 1853, Corning succeeded in persuading shareholders and executives of six functioning railroads and two that had been planned but were not yet constructed to agree to a plan for consolidating their companies.
 Corning was the main lobbyist who pursued approval by the New York State Legislature.
 Though he was a Democrat, Corning appealed for help to Thurlow Weed, the leader of New York's Whigs, who controlled the state government.
 Thanks to the efforts of Corning and Weed, the legislature passed the Consolidation Act on April 2, 1853.
 As the largest shareholder in the new company, Corning became its first president.
 He remained in the post for twelve years, during which the New York Central's expansion and connections with other railways gave it access to cities from New York City to Chicago, which made it one of the country's most important railroads.

 Corning amassed a significant fortune, and used it to invest in land as far west as Wisconsin and Iowa.
 He bought large shares in the Chicago, Burlington and Quincy Railroad and the Michigan Central Railroad, and was the largest shareholder in and president of the St. Mary's Falls Ship Canal Company.
 The canal company constructed the canal and locks on the St. Mary's River at Sault Ste.
 Marie, Michigan, which connected Lake Superior with Lake Huron.
-The canal company received 750,000 acres (3035 km²) of land in the west; which included 100,000 acres (400 km²) for Corning.
+The canal company received 750,000 acre of land in the west; which included 100,000 acre for Corning.